aws/aws-cli/awscli/examples/ecs/update-cluster.rst

     }

-**Example 2: Update ECS cluster to set a default Service Connect namspace**
+**Example 2: Update ECS cluster to set a default Service Connect namespace**

 The following ``update-cluster`` updates ECS cluster by setting a default Service Connect namespace. ::